foundationallm/foundationallm/docs/setup-guides/branding/branding-management-portal.md

 ## Kiosk Mode
 This is a boolean flag to indicate if the application is running in kiosk mode, if true will remove the sessions panel on the left navigation panel.
+Kiosk mode does not store user conversations and is meant to be used within a public kiosk setting

 ## Logo Text
 A string value to set the Logo Text value which is displayed only if the `Logo Url` is not set.